North East Zone

 Arrest Notification: If you are arrested or detained, ask for police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 If you are detained, you may be detained indefinitely with no rights to a trial or access to an attorney.
-The Department of State may not be notified of your detention, and Department of State officials cannot visit detainees due to security reasons.
+The Department of State may not be notified of your detention, and Department of State officials cannot visit detainees, due to security reasons throughout the country.
 Since most law enforcement is currently performed by militias, there is no clear legal process to be navigated.
 During your detention, you may not be provided with basic toiletries or appropriate nutrition.

 Faith-Based Travelers: Proselytizing is illegal in Libya.
 Penalties are severe.
 In addition to possibly facing the death penalty, proselytizers may be the target of extra-judicial killings.